Nicholai518/caesar-cipher-inspired-encryption/README.md

 # caesar-cipher-inspired-encryption
 This application can encrypt messages using similar methods Julius Caesar used to encrypt military significant messages.
+The Encryption method "moves" or "Changes" characters by "3"
+EX: A -> D , B -> E , C -> F

 ## Operating System / IDE / JDK
 - Built within Ubuntu Virtual Machine using Visual Studio Code.
-JDK 17
+- JDK 17

 ## How to compile & run
 ```